ionic-team/ionic-portals/website/docs/how-to/using-the-portal-plugin.md

 ### Android and iOS

 Follow the [Getting Started Guide](../getting-started/guide) to install the Ionic Portals library into your native mobile projects.
-The Portal Plugin is automatically added to every instance of of a Portal.
+The Portal Plugin is automatically added to every instance of a Portal.

 ### Web